Skills & Talent Projects

 - Written by Joseph

-Ensuring young people have the skills for the future is one the principal pillars of the Government’s recently announced Industrial Strategy.
+Ensuring young people have the skills for the future is one of the principal pillars of the Government’s Industrial Strategy.
 The Industrial Strategy requires a flow of high-quality graduates to power the economy.
 And, crucially, it points to the need to increase opportunity for all students.

 Improved workforce diversity and inclusion are long-held objectives.
 But we are now experiencing a real shift in attitudes, a recognition from employers, that cultivating diversity is not just the ‘right’ thing to do but vital for our future economy.

 Recruiting diverse talent enables a wide mix of students to develop crucial transferable skills – breaking down some of the barriers to employment.
 It exposes undergraduates to a workplace culture, shaping their adaptability, communication and confidence.

 But fundamentally, universities and business need to work together to produce resilient people able to cope with change and confusion.
 We have spent over a decade talking about work-ready graduates, now we need future-ready graduates.

 Our Skills & Talent projects aim to nurture the development of the Talent from higher education to the workplace and into leadership roles.

 Degree apprenticeships require close collaboration between universities and business to co-create new talent solutions that meet the needs of both learners and employers.
 We have been speaking to member universities and businesses that are currently engaging with degree apprenticeships to better understand the challenges and benefits as well as the wider implications for employers’ talent acquisition and development programmes, and the consequences, intended or otherwise, for universities and their graduates.